 17 1932 Vito & Nick's Pizzeria - Ashburn

 - Vito and Mary Barraco, natives of Sicily, opened a small tavern near downtown Chicago in 1923.
-They opened “Vito’s Tavern” nine years later at 80th and Halsted.
+They opened "Vito's Tavern" nine years later at 80th and Halsted.
 In 1939, they moved the tavern to 79th and Carpenter, adding table service and a menu of Italian-style sandwiches.
-After their son, Nick returned from the army at the end of the Second World War; they added cracker-thin pizza and a wider variety of home-cooked meals.
-The restaurant was now known as “Vito and Nick’s,” The pizza soon became a southside Chicago sensation.
-On June 25, 1965, Vito and Nick’s moved to 84th and Pulaski, at 8433 South Pulaski, in the Ashburn neighborhood of Chicago, where it remains today.
-In its third generation, the Chicago restaurant remains famous for its crunchy thin-crust pizza, featuring popular toppings such as Italian beef or eggs with deep-fried pepperoni and other traditional Italian fare.
-Located in a nondescript brick building with an Italian tricolor awning, the pizzeria retains its authentic family feels with plenty of tables and ample seating at the bar.
+After their son, Nick returned from the Army at the end of the Second World War; they added cracker-thin pizza and a wider variety of home-cooked meals.
+The restaurant was now known as "Vito and Nick's," The pizza soon became a southside Chicago sensation.
+On June 25, 1965, Vito and Nick's moved to 84th and Pulaski, at 8433 South Pulaski, in the Ashburn neighborhood of Chicago, where it remains today.
+In its third generation, the Chicago restaurant remains famous for its crunchy thin-crust pizza, featuring popular toppings such as Italian beef or eggs with deep-fried pepperoni and another traditional Italian fare.
+Located in a nondescript brick building with an Italian tricolor awning, the pizzeria retains its authentic family feel with plenty of tables and ample seating at the bar.
 Nick passed away in 2002, and his daughter Rosemary George runs the show today.
 Rosemary's brother Nick now operates Vito & Nick II, although the pizzerias are no longer related

 18 1933 Bruna's - Pilsen